davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

 #### Preliminary: Where to Save My Files?

-Watch this video to learn how to save and open BlueJ files.
+If you haven't already, please Watch this video to learn how to save and open BlueJ files for this course.

 #### Part 1: Getting Started